 His research utilizes both sociological as well as criminological theory in his examination of crime and the criminal justice system.
-His primary research interests include corrections, deviance, ecological models of crime focusing on social capital, cultural criminology, and qualitative research methodology.
-One of Tim’s primary areas of research and intellectual interest is the trend of Mass Incarceration in the United States.
-His research focuses on not only the impacts of mass incarceration on offenders but also their families and communities.
-The goal of this research is to investigate the often neglected detrimental impacts of mass incarceration.
+His primary research interests include gangs, corrections, deviance, ecological models of crime focusing on social capital, cultural criminology, and qualitative research methodology.
+One of Tim’s primary areas of research and intellectual interest is gangs in rural communities.
+This research investigates the unique aspects of rural communities and how they impact traditional gang processes.
+The goal of this research is to provide a thorough comparison of rural and urban gang realities.
 Another focus area of research for Dr. Brown examines the link between economic restructuring and patterns of social capital, crime, and social control.
-The key theoretical contribution of Tim’s research is a framework to explain how community structure conditions social relations among local residents which in turn can have positive social implications, particularly an increased ability for communities to ameliorate crime via informal social control mechanisms.
+The key theoretical contribution of Tim’s research is a framework to explain how community structure conditions social relations among local residents, which in turn can have positive social implications, particularly an increased ability for communities to ameliorate crime via informal social control mechanisms.
 The goal of this research is to underscore how growing communities can better accommodate a growing population by utilizing voluntary associations to help integrate newcomers and to mitigate the negative effects of population turnover on crime in these communities.